-Take the Odakyu Line from Shinjuku Station to Hakone-Yumoto Station (90 minutes)
+You can take the Odakyu Line from Shinjuku Station to Hakone-Yumoto Station (about 90 minutes).

-Take the JR Tokaido Shinkansen from Tokyo Station to Odawara Station, and then take the Hakone Tozan Line from Odawara Station to Hakone-Yumoto Station (55 minutes)
+Or take the JR Tokaido Shinkansen from Tokyo Station to Odawara Station, and then take the Hakone Tozan Railway from Odawara Station to Hakone-Yumoto Station (about 55 minutes).

-There are 17 hot springs in Hakone, boasting 20 different types of spring water
+There are 17 types of hot springs in Hakone

 The area is located at the base of the Mt.
 Hakone volcano